 We wish to encourage and support innovative and productive early to mid-career clinician/scientists to disseminate their findings to an international audience by the awarding of a number of fellowships.
 One fellowship will be awarded to a clinician/scientist from each of the following regions: America (Canada, USA and South America), Europe (including United Kingdom and Ireland) and Asia.

-The recipients will have the opportunity to present an overview of their past and on-going research activities during a dedicated symposium which will be held at the 42nd ANZICS/ACCCN Annual Scientific Meeting in Gold Coast, Queensland, Australia 11-13 October 2017.
+The recipients will have the opportunity to present an overview of their past and on-going research activities during a dedicated symposium which will be held at the 43rd ANZICS/ACCCN Annual Scientific Meeting in Adelaide, South Australia 11-13 October 2018.
 The Annual Scientific Meeting is the largest meeting related to ICU held in Australia/New Zealand with over 1000 attendees.
 During the symposium each recipient will present a lecture (25 minute lecture + 5 minute discussion).

 Travel expenses (to the value of AU$3,000), accommodation and registration costs for the recipients will be covered.